natewbrooks/positive-professionals/src/pages/index.md

             success.
 This value deeply influences how we guide leaders in navigating their careers and organizations towards sustained growth and effectiveness.
+      about: Persistence is a core value that underpins our approach to leadership development and professional growth.
+In the ever-evolving landscape of business and leadership, persistence is not just about steadfastness or endurance; it's about maintaining a consistent effort towards improvement and excellence, even in the face of challenges and setbacks.
+        We see persistence as a multi-dimensional trait that encompasses several key aspects.
     - name: Innovation
       reasons:
         - reason: Fostering Creativity